eclipse-sensinact/org.eclipse.sensinact.gateway/docs/source/core/CoreModel.md

 ### Data Resources

-A data resource has a single `value` associated with it representing the data it provides.
+A data resource has a `value` associated with it representing the data it provides.
 A resource also has zero or more metadata entries associated with it.
 For brevity we will use the term `field` to refer to both value and metadata entries.

 The `fields` of a resource have associated time stamps representing the times at which they were last updated.
 They also have an associated property indicating how their value can change.